Introduction

 • Image paths are relative to your presentation path.
 That is a tag like ![](food/potato.png) will be looked up at $PRESENTATION_DIRECTORY/food/potato.png.

-• Images will be rendered in their original size.
+• Images will be rendered by default in their original size.
 That is, if your terminal is 300x200px and your image is 200x100px, it will take up 66% of your horizontal space and 50% of your vertical space.

 • The exception to the point above is if the image does not fit in your terminal, it will be resized accordingly while preserving the aspect ratio.